stvmlbrn/stvmlbrn.github.io/_posts/2017-1-16-form-validation-with-react.md

 ![Basic Signup Form]({{site.url}}/assets/images/posts/react-form-validation-1.png)

 Pretty basic stuff so far.
-To begin the validation, we need a place to hold an input's validation state and the message we want to display to the user.
+To begin the validation we need a place to hold an input's validation state and the message we want to display to the user.
 To me, it makes sense to keep this in the component's state with the input value.